-- Table 2 is completed based on an Action Plan previously identified the last time you taught the course in question. - Copy the previously identified "Action Plan" column (last column) from Table 1 and paste that information into the first column of Table 2 labeled "Previous Action Plan". - In detail, describe the results of the implementation of the Action Plan per the second column's directions.
-Use data when describing your results.
+- Table 2 is completed based on an Action Plan you previously identified the last time you taught the course in question (either last semester or last year). - Copy that previously identified "Action Plan" column (right hand column) from Table 1 and paste that information into the left hand column of Table 2 labeled "Previous Action Plan" for this present report. - In detail, describe the results of the implementation of the Action Plan per the second column's directions.
+Use data when describing your results. - It is critical that you contact Tom Morris if you do not have your previous Information Technology - General Education Competency Assessment Report from the last time you taught the course in question.
+He can send you that report so you can copy the previously identified Action Plan and report on it.

-Complete the appropriate information technology section of the General Education Competency Assessment Report (Appendix E) electronically for each course you teach.
+Complete the Information Technology - General Education Competency Assessment Report (Appendix J) electronically for each course you teach.
 Submit them via e-mail to Tom Morris at tomm@mesalands.edu.
-In order to submit the forms electronically, you will need to save the form (using the naming convention below) on your computer as a .doc file.
+In order to submit the forms electronically, you will need to save each form (using the naming convention below) on your computer as a .doc file.
 Once you have saved the form, you will send it as an attachment to Tom Morris at tomm@mesalands.edu.
-When submitting the forms, use the following naming convention/file name format:
+When saving and submitting the forms, use the following naming convention/file name format:

 - first initial of first name

 - last name

 - gened (indicating a general education assessment)

 - course abbreviation

 - course number

 - course section number

 - for example: jdoegenedcis10101

 Electronic forms not named correctly will not be accepted.
-Contact Tom Morris, Co-Chair of the Student Learning Assessment Committee, at either 575.461.4413 x120 or tomm@mesalands.edu should you have any questions.
+Contact Tom Morris, Director of Student Success, at either 575.461.4413 x120 or tomm@mesalands.edu should you have any questions.

-Critical Thinking: General Education Competency Assessment Directions (All laboratory science courses (see footnote below); every semester)
+Critical Thinking: General Education Competency Assessment Directions

+(All laboratory science courses (see footnote below); every semester)

-- 1. The Critical Thinking Rubric (Appendix I) will only be used by faculty teaching any of the laboratory science courses listed below. - Identify an assignment that will require students to apply critical thinking.
-This assignment should support at least one of the course learning outcomes.
-It is strongly suggested that you consider coupling the critical thinking assignment with the scientific reasoning assignment (see next section). - 3.
-Distribute a copy of the Critical Thinking Rubric (Appendix I) to each student.
+- 1. The Critical Thinking Rubric (Appendix K) will only be used by faculty teaching any of the laboratory science courses listed below2. - 2.
+Identify an assignment that will require students to apply critical thinking skills.
+This assignment should support at least one of the student learning outcomes/course objective listed in the course syllabus.
+This specific course objective must be included in the left hand column of Table 1 (see below).
+It is strongly suggested that you consider coupling the critical thinking assignment with the scientific reasoning assignment (see next section) since you will need to report on both the critical thinking and scientific reasoning general education competencies. - Distribute a copy of the Critical Thinking Rubric (Appendix K) to each student.
 This will identify to the student what is expected of them and how the assignment will be graded. - 4.
-The assignment should be assessed using the attached Critical Thinking Rubric (Appendix I).
+The assignment should be assessed using the attached Critical Thinking Rubric (Appendix K).
 Only assess those criteria that are appropriate to your specific critical thinking assignment.